Home » Diamonds » What to Know About a Bearded Girdle on a Diamond

 Take into account the diamond’s clarity and polish grade.
 If its polish is graded “very good” and the clarity is an SI1 or above, you shouldn’t worry about the impact of a bearded girdle.

-There may be instances where it causes problems with girdles at each end of the thickness spectrum, but by purchasing a certified diamond from a trusted retailer, you can be confident in its quality.
+There may be instances where it causes problems with girdles at each end of the thickness spectrum, but by purchasing a diamond from a trusted retailer that includes a graded report, you can be confident in its quality.

 Jacob Clarke